-We’ve once again overhauled our picks for the best Android apps, whittling our robust selection down to a paltry 100.
+Welcome to our picks for the best Android apps, a selection of 100 apps that are worth the space on your phone.
 Some are new, and others have been fixtures on this list for years.
 Regardless, we’re certain that any of these apps will make your life easier, and help you get the most out of your Android device.
 The apps are listed by categories such as music, travel, and so on.

 Movies and videos